GoogleCloudPlatform/cloud-sql-python-connector/README.md

 resolving credentials.
 Please see the [google.auth][google-auth] package documentation for more information on how these credentials are sourced.

-If you are using the Python Connector with Cloud Run, App Engine, Cloud Functions, or Compute Engine, the application default credentials will **automatically default** **to the service account used to run each service**.

 To activate credentials locally the recommended approach is to ensure the Google Cloud SDK is installed on your machine.
 For manual installation see [Installing Cloud SDK][cloud-sdk].